 There is nothing worse than being struck by a debilitating headache in the middle of your day when you still have a million things to accomplish.
-Throbbing pain around or behind the eyes or along the sides of the head makes it difficult to focus, so you reach for the aspirin to relieve the pain.
+Throbbing pain around or behind the eyes, or along the sides of the head, makes it difficult to focus, so you reach for the aspirin to relieve the pain.

-When a headache makes it impossible to endure the light, sound, and activity of everyday life we may be tempted to take more than just a couple of aspirin.
-So, what do we do, we pop two Tylenol (acetaminophen) and go about our day.
+When a headache makes it impossible to endure the light, sound, and activity of everyday life, we may be tempted to take more than just a couple of aspirin.
+So, what do we do?
+We pop two Tylenol (acetaminophen) and go about our day.

 Everyone does it, so it must be safe, right?
-Unfortunately, this mixing over-the-counter medications can have lasting and damaging affects on our internal organs.
+Unfortunately, mixing over-the-counter medications can have lasting and damaging affects on our internal organs.

 Let's discuss the dangers of mixing aspirin and acetaminophen.

 Is It Dangerous to Mix Aspirin and Acetaminophen?